abruges/SpaceX-test-project/README.md

 # Applied-data-science-capstone

-# This repository contains all the files used for the applied data science project: SpaceX launch prediction
+This repository contains all the labs used for the applied data science project: SpaceX launch prediction